How to mix protein powder without a shaker?

 Why is protein powder hard to mix?

-Some protein powders, especially plant-based ones, are hard to mix because of their insoluble fiber content.
+Some protein powders, especially ones with plant-based ingredients, are hard to mix because of their insoluble fiber content.
 Insoluble fiber does not dissolve is water, and the more insoluble fiber a protein powder contains, the grittier your protein shake will be.
-Some protein powders are also less processed (refined) than others, and therefore have a coarser consistency.
-Although this is not a necessarily bad thing, no one likes a gritty protein shake.
-In order to make protein powder easier to mix, most companies add emulsifiers like sunflower and soy lecithin.
-You want to steer clear of products made with ingredients like these.

 the alternative:

-Protein Matrix Comprised of (Whey Protein Concentrate, Whey Protein Isolate, Calcium Caseinate, Micellar Casein, Milk Protein Isolate, Egg Albumen, Glutamine Peptides), Polydextrose, Sunflower Creamer (Sunflower Oil, Corn Syrup Solids, Sodium Caseinate, Mono- and Diglycerides, Dipotassium Phosphate, Tricalcium Phosphate, Soy Lecithin, Tocopherols), Natural and Artificial Flavor, MCT Powder (Medium Chain Triglycerides, Nonfat Dry Milk, Disodium Phosphate, Silicon Dioxide), Lecithin, Cellulose Gum, Salt, Yellow 5, Sucralose, Acesulfame Potassium, Papain, Bromelain.
+Protein Matrix Comprised of (Whey Protein Concentrate, Whey Protein Isolate, Calcium Caseinate, Micellar Casein, Milk Protein Isolate, Egg Albumen, Glutamine Peptides), Polydextrose, Sunflower Creamer (Sunflower Oil, Corn Syrup Solids, Sodium Caseinate, Mono- and Diglycerides, Dipotassium Phosphate, Tricalcium Phosphate, Soy Lecithin, Tocopherols), Natural and Artificial Flavor, MCT Powder (Medium Chain Triglycerides, Nonfat Dry Milk, Disodium Phosphate, Silicon Dioxide), Lecithin, Cellulose Gum, Salt, Yellow 5, Sucralose, Acesulfame Potassium, Papain, Bromelain

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment. drink wholesome is not intended to diagnose, treat, cure or prevent any disease.